Patryk27/avr-tester/README.md

 ## Caveats

-- triggering AVR's sleep mode will cause the Rust code to gracefully `panic!()`, because the only way to wake an AVR is to trigger an interrupt and those are not yet supported.
+- Triggering AVR's sleep mode will cause the Rust code to gracefully `panic!()`, because the only way to wake an AVR is to trigger an interrupt and those are not yet supported.